maddevsio/comedian/README.md

 Next step is to [install docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) and [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

+### **Step 3.0**: Push your code to Dockerhub

+1. run `sudo make` to build local up-to-date Comedian image
+2. Create dockerhub repository for Comedian
+3. run `docker tag comedian <yourDockerHubRepo/here>` to create new tag and
+4. run `docker push <yourDockerHubRepo/here>` to push it to your repository

-### **Step 3**: Prepare docker-compose file
+### **Step 3.1**: Prepare docker-compose file

 run `nano docker-compose.yml` to create your docker-compose file.
-Use docker-compose-example.yml file from the repository to set up it properly.
+Use docker-compose.yml file from the repository to set up it properly.
 You can use env variables inside or just type parameters right there for better readability.

 Save changes and create new folder `docker`.
 Execute the following command to give it proper access `chmod 755 docker`.
 Now you have your volumes configured so that your DB never gets dropped if something happens with the container.

-Make sure to use updated Comedian images from [DockerHub](HTTPS://hub.docker.com/r/anatoliyfedorenko/comedian/tags/)
+Make sure to use updated Comedian images from your repository on DockerHub, where you will push your code

 Save the changes and proceed to the next step.
 If you use .env file, make sure you updated your env variables before Step 4.